Inaccessible1/Apparatus.Blazor.State/README.md

 ```

-In this way you can keep your states segregated from logic from and components/pages.
+In this way you can keep your states separated from logic and components/pages.
 For more complex use cases please check SampleApp available in the repository.